-How to Remove a Tick

-- the skin as possible. - abdomen. - leases from the skin.
-This may take a minute. - Clothing Disinfect hand and bite site with soap and water; apply antiseptic to the bite site. - a plastic bag.
-If you become ill, the tick identification might help your doctor diagnose the illness.
+How to Remove a Tick leaf • Using tweezers, grasp tick near mouth parts as close to the skin as possible. rake • Be careful not to squeeze or rupture the tick's swoller abdomen. ent" ecti- • Pull tick in a steady, upward motion until the tick re- leases from the skin.
+This may take a minute. fully Other methods of tick removal are unsafe. ents" • Disinfect hand and bite site with soap and water; apply antiseptic to the bite site. into • It is advisable to identify the tick, so save it in alcohol or a plastic bag.
+If you become ill, the tick identification , ар- might help your doctor diagnose the illness. ns at dults ining alyp-